 Wood Frames – These come in three varieties, solid natural wood, finger jointed wood or MDF (composite wood).

 Solid hardwoods stained to bring out the beauty of the grain and put together with dovetail joined corners can be a stunning frame for a special piece of art.
-Some solid woods are stained or painted
+(See Vermont Hardwoods) Some solid woods are stained or painted.

 Finger joined wood is many pieces of wood glued together to become one.
-They are less expensive options.
-In some ways they can be a stronger wood, less likely to warp, but they also risk becoming unglued.
-Sometimes they come “wrapped” with something to create a finish that looks like paint or fake wood to hide the joints.
+MDF is similar in concept, it is basically pressed sawdust mixed with glue.
+Both are less expensive options.
+The pros are they are light weight, inexpensive and likely will not bow if properly sized and hung.
+They can be a stronger wood, less likely to warp, but they also risk becoming unglued.
+Sometimes they are jessoed and painted which is ideal.
+Sometimes they are “wrapped” with something to create a finish that looks like paint or fake wood to hide the joints.
 I personally avoid the wrapped woods that try to look like wood.
 They do not.
 They look and feel cheap.
 They are OK for a solid finish that looks like paint for a small piece of art.
 Unlike a natural wood frame that gets scratched or dented that can be touched up with paint, a wrapped frame can get a snag that is not fixable.